-- 1. Follow the procedure in before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

-The following images indicate the location of the speaker and provide a visual representation of the removal procedure.
+The figure indicates the location of the speakers and provides a visual representation of the removal procedure.

 - 1. Disconnect the speaker cable from the system board. - 2.
-Disconnect the keyboard-backlight cable and the keyboard cable from the system board. - 3.
-Note the routing of the speaker cable, and remove the speaker cable from the routing guides on the palm-rest and keyboard assembly.
+Note the routing of the speaker cables. - 3.
+Peel off the black tapes that secure the speaker cable to the touchpad bracket. - 4.
+Remove the speaker cable from the routing guides on the palm-rest and keyboard assembly.

-i NOTE: Note the position of the rubber grommets before lifting the speakers.
+(i) NOTE: Note the position of the rubber grommets before lifting the speakers.

-4. Lift the speakers, along with the cable, off the palm-rest and keyboard assembly.
+5. Lift the speakers, along with the cables, off the palm-rest and keyboard assembly.